Tibetan sovereignty debate: Other rights

 Three UN resolutions of 1959, 1961, and 1965 condemned human rights violation in Tibet.
 These resolutions were passed at a time when the PRC was not permitted to become a member and of course was not allowed to present its singular version of events in the region (however, the Republic of China on Taiwan, which the PRC also claims sovereignty over, was a member of the UN at the time, and it equally claimed sovereignty over Tibet and opposed Tibetan self-determination).
 Professor and sinologist A. Tom Grunfeld called the resolutions impractical and justified the PRC in ignoring them.

 Grunfeld questioned Human Rights Watch reports on human rights abuses in Tibet, saying they distorted the big picture.

-According to Barnett, since Western powers and especially the United States used the Tibet issue in the 1950s and 1960s for cold war political purposes, the PRC is now able to get support from developing countries in defeating the last nine attempts at the United Nations to criticize China.
-Barnett writes that the position of the Chinese in Tibet would be more accurately characterized as a colonial occupation, and that such an approach might cause developing nations to be more supportive of the Tibetan cause.
+According to Barnett, since the United States and other Western powers used the Tibet issue for cold war political purposes in the 1950s and 1960s, the PRC is now able to get support from developing countries and use it to defeat the United Nations' last nine attempts to pass resolutions which are critical of China.
+Barnett writes that the position of the Chinese in Tibet should be more accurately characterized as a colonial occupation, and he also writes that such an approach might cause developing nations to be more supportive of the Tibetan cause.

 The Chinese government ignores the issue of its alleged violations of Tibetan human rights, and prefers to argue that the invasion was about territorial integrity and unity of the State.
 Furthermore, Tibetan activists inside Tibet have until recently focused on independence, not human rights.

 Leaders of the Tibetan Youth Congress which claims a strength of over 30,000 members are alleged by China to advocate violence.
 In 1998, Barnett wrote that India's military includes 10,000 Tibetans, a fact that has been causing China some unease.
 He further wrote that "at least seven bombs exploded in Tibet between 1995 and 1997, one of them laid by a monk, and a significant number of individual Tibetans are known to be actively seeking the taking up of arms; hundreds of Chinese soldiers and police have been beaten during demonstrations in Tibet, and at least one killed in cold blood, probably several more."

 On 23 March 2008, there was a bombing incident in the Qambo prefecture.